glowlabs-org/gca-backend/README.md

 # GCA Backend

-This repository contains all of the code related to running the GCA servers, and the clients that report to the servers,
+This repository contains all of the code related to running the GCA servers, and the clients that report to the servers.

+Run tests with `go test -v -tags test ./...`

 ## Standards and Conventions